Skip to content

 Families First Partnership summit sets out plans to strengthen support

-“We’re not starting again - we’re boosting success.
-Our aim is one seamless, family‑led system of support for children and families across Telford and Wrekin.”
+Together, these developments reflect a shared commitment to one seamless, family‑led system of support for children and families across Telford and Wrekin.

 Families First Introduction